 The vast majority of the target compensation opportunity is performance-based with the amounts realized, if any, based on our financial results or stock price performance.
-In 2016, 86% of the CEO's target compensation was provided through annual and long-term incentive award opportunities.
+In 2018, a significant majority (88% of the CEO's target compensation and 69% of the average target compensation of our other NEOs) was provided through annual and longterm incentive award opportunities.